ashufelt/LoserPoolWebsite/LoserPickPool/Loser Pick Tasks.md

 ---

+## HTMX rewrite

+- [ ] Try out HTMX in fresh project
+- [ ] Reorganize HTML/Router stuff

 ## Backlog

+- [ ] Make visual diagram of code organization.  <br>Will help for adding more complexity, and identifying currently existing spaghetti
 - [ ] Only list teams that are available for that user
 - [ ] Sort tables
 - [ ] Suggestion box
 - [ ] Confirmation that they would like to overwrite a previous pick
 - [ ] Look into ways to refactor code.
 Could probably be neater.
 - [ ] Random funny comment on someone's pick

-- [ ] Start using HTMX?: After MVP achieved
+## To Do

-- [ ] Reorganize HTML/Router stuff
+- [ ] Mark correct and incorrect picks from previous weeks

-## Todo for MVP

-- [ ] Make visual diagram of code organization.  <br>Will help for adding more complexity, and identifying currently existing spaghetti

 ## In Progress

-- [ ] Re-implement drop-down list, verify the username and team inside
+## Completed

+## MVP Achieved

 - [ ] Show username in dropdown immediately after it's registered.
 Reloading is bad for user experience

-## Completed
+- [ ] Re-implement drop-down list, verify the username and team inside
 - [ ] Check PIN for making a pick
 - [ ] List a user's picks to them
 - [ ] Register Username with a PIN